dtrckd/pymake/Readme.md

 Which will results in four experiments where "size" and "key1" settings take different values.

-The third class is the `ExpGroup` which allows to group several design of experience (for example if they have different settings name:
+The third class is the `ExpGroup` which allows to group several design of experiments (for example if they have different settings name:

 ```python
 exp3 = ExpGroup([exp1, exp2])
 ```

-You can then run `pymake -l` to see our design of experiences.
+You can then run `pymake -l` to see our design of experiments.

 ##### Track your data and results

-In order to  save and analyse your results, each unique experience need to be identified in a file.
-To do so we propose a mechanism to map settings/specification of an unique experience to a <filename>.
+In order to  save and analyse your results, each unique experiment need to be identified in a file.
+To do so we propose a mechanism to map settings/specification of an unique experiment to a <filename>.
 Depending on what the developer want to write, the extension of this file can be modified.
 Pymake use three conventions :

 * <filename>.inf : csv file where each line contains the state of iterative process of an experiment,
 * <filename>.pk : to save complex object usually at the end of an experiments, to load it after for analysis/visualisation,